nbicocchi/learn-microservices/modules/devsecops/slides/1 - DevOps, DevSecOps.md

 ### Key Performance Indicators (KPIs)

-1. **Mean Time to Detect (MTTD) and Mean Time to Remediate (MTTR)**
+1. **Mean Time to Detect (MTTD) and Mean Time to Recover (MTTR)**
    - **MTTD**: This metric measures the average time taken to detect security incidents or vulnerabilities.
 It indicates the effectiveness of security monitoring, detection systems, and incident response processes in identifying potential threats.
-   - **MTTR**: This metric measures the average time required to remediate or mitigate security incidents or vulnerabilities after they are detected.
+   - **MTTR**: This metric measures the average time required to recover security incidents after they are detected.
 It reflects the efficiency of incident response, patch management, and vulnerability resolution processes.

 2. **Number of Security Vulnerabilities**
    This metric quantifies the total number of vulnerabilities identified during the development cycle.
 It helps track trends in the identification, remediation, and resolution of security flaws, ensuring that they are addressed promptly before deployment.